 As an academic school we expect students to challenge themselves both within and outside of the classroom.
 Students aiming for higher education and competitive apprenticeships should have high aspirations and the motivation and independence to match.
 We offer a range of challenge within our curriculum but also strive to provide students with a whole host of additional opportunities and challenges.
 Below you will find a list of some of the ways we support our students in this endeavour.
 Please have a look at the links and join the Challenge Google Classroom for your key stage, where exciting and challenging opportunities are regularly posted.
 (Google Classroom join codes are available from form tutors).

-Revolving displays and MOOCs changing every two weeks.
-Each new fortnightly focus will aim to broaden student learning and help to develop new skills and insights.
+Revolving displays and MOOCs changing every month.
+Each new monthly focus will aim to broaden student learning and help to develop new skills and insights.

 Challenge Topic: Weather and Climate Change

 Activities: In the deep winter, students are encouraged to develop a better understanding of the changing weather.
 Learn what we as individuals can do to reduce our carbon footprint and preserve the planet for the future.